breandan/kotlingrad/README.md

 ## Ideal API (WIP)

 The current API is experimental, but can be improved in many ways.
 Currently it uses default values for variables, so when a function is invoked with missing variable(s) (i.e. `z = x * y; z(x to 1) // y = ?`) the default value will be applied.
 This is similar to [broadcasting in NumPy](https://docs.scipy.org/doc/numpy-1.15.0/user/basics.broadcasting.html), to ensure shape compatibility.
 However we could encode the dimensionality of the function into the type.
 Instead of allowing default values, this would enforce passing mandatory values when invoking a function (similar to the [builder pattern](https://gist.github.com/breandan/d0d7c21bb7f78ef54c21ce6a6ac49b68)).

-When the shape is known at compile-time, we can use a restricted form of [dependent types](src/main/kotlin/edu/umontreal/kotlingrad/functions/types/dependent) to ensure type-safe matrix- and tensor- operations (inspired by [Nexus](https://github.com/ctongfei/nexus)).
+When the shape of an N-dimensional array is known at compile-time, we can use type-level [integer literals](src/main/kotlin/edu/umontreal/kotlingrad/functions/types/dependent) to ensure shape conforming tensor- operations (inspired by [Nexus](https://github.com/ctongfei/nexus) and others).

 Another such optimization is to encode some useful properties of matrices into a variable's type, (e.g. `Symmetric`, `Orthogonal`, `Unitary`, `Hermitian`).
 Although it would be difficult to infer such properties using the JVM type system, if the user specified them explicitly, we could perform a number of optimizations on specialized matrices.